Adoption Story: Dan and Eliza

 Adoption wasn't part of our original plan.
 God used cancer to lead us to adoption.
 During our first daughter's C-section, the surgeon discovered cancer in Eliza's uterus, which resulted in a hysterectomy the following week.
 After two years of talking and praying, God gave us the desire to grow our family through domestic adoption.
 We began the process with a Christian adoption agency.

 It was one of the most significant tests of patience and trust we have ever experienced.
 After 3 1/2 years of waiting to be matched we were questioning if we wanted to continue the painful process.
 The emotional toll the waiting had taken was draining and had left us weary.
-In November 2019, we learned about CAC, and after one conversation with Katie, we knew that we wanted her help.
+In November 2019, after one conversation with Katie, we knew that we wanted her help.
 It was a great encouragement to work with Katie who is adoptive mother herself.
 Her personal experience brought a level of understanding and compassion.
 It meant so much to us that she encouraged us with God's truth and pointed us to Him in the months that would follow.
 It also gave us hope knowing that we would have exposure through multiple agencies rather than just one.

 We are so thankful we did not give up.
-We were finally matched with a birth mother one month after beginning to work with Katie and CAC.
+We were finally matched with a birth mother one month after beginning to work with Katie.
 We know that every adoption story is different, but for reasons unknown to us, God chose this path for us and it was all in His timing.
 This is one major truth that was reinforced to us through our adoption journey: God's timing is not our own, but it is for our good.
 We have been amazed to watch God's story unfold.

 We are so incredibly grateful to have adopted our daughter.
 We also have unspeakable love and admiration for our daughter's birth mother, and we consider her a part of our extended family.
 When our daughter was placed in our arms, we experienced firsthand the power of the gospel.
 A child was given to us, not because of anything we did to deserve her, but out of love.
 We will forever be grateful.